Ever since the COVID-19 pandemic struck, online remote interviews have exploded in popularity.

 The same holds for online interviews.
 You must prepare your lines, troubleshoot tech beforehand, and assess how you appear on the other side of that screen.

-Whether you’re job-hunting within academia or beyond it, this article offers online interview tips to help you master this strange, new art of online remote interviewing.
+Whether you’re job-hunting within academia or beyond it, this article offers online interview tips to help you master this strange, new art of remote online interviewing.

 Rehearse your answers!
 It’s not enough to know what to say; actually practice saying it!